rblotsky/CommandLineMenuSystem/README.md

 # CommandLineMenuSystem
-A very simple but flexible command-line menu system
+A simple but flexible command-line menu system in C# using abstract classes for menu options.

+**Last Updated:** January 2021

 ## How To Use
 1. Copy the files `MenuGenerator.cs`, `MenuOptionBase.cs`, `QuitParameter.cs` into your project.